1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Listen to your body's signals.

-2. Normal Frequency and What Affects It
+2. Normal Frequency and its Influencing Factors

-How Often Is Normal?
+How Often is Normal?

-Common range: 3 times a day to 3 times a week.
+General frequency: 3 times a day to 3 times a week.

 Everyone is different.

-Factors That Affect Frequency:
+Factors Which Influence Frequency:

 Diet: Fiber speeds things up.

-3. Stool Appearance: Color, Shape, and Texture
+3. Stool Appearance: Color, Shape and Texture

 Color Chart (Common Ranges)